LeNPaul/Lagrange/README.md

 Pages are essentially the post layout without and of the extra features of the posts layout.
 An example of what pages look like can be found at the [About]({{ site.github.url }}/about.html) and [Contacts]({{ site.github.url }}/contacts.html).

 In addition to the two main layout options above, there are also custom layouts that have been created for the [home page]({{ site.github.url }}) and the [archives page]({{ site.github.url }}/writing.html).
 These are simply just page layouts with some [Liquid template code](https://shopify.github.io/liquid/).
-Check out the `index.html` and `writing.md` files in the root directory for what the code looks like.
+Check out the `index.html` file in the root directory for what the code looks like.

 ### YAML Front Block Matter